great-expectations/great_expectations/docs/docusaurus/docs/core/introduction/try_gx.md

 import ReleaseVersionBox from '../../components/versions/_gx_version_code_box.mdx' import GxCloudAdvert from '/static/docs/_static_components/_gx_cloud_advert.md'

-If you're new to {GxData.product_name}, start here to learn how to connect to sample data, build an Expectation, validate sample data, and review Validation Results.
-This is an ideal place to start if you're new to GX and want to experiment with features and see what it offers.
+Start here to learn how to connect to sample data, build an Expectation, validate sample data, and review Validation Results.
+This is an ideal place to start if you're new to {GxData.product_name} and want to experiment with features and see what it offers.

 ## Prerequisites